BareRose/atomix/README.md

 - Pure mixer, allowing usage with the backend of your choice and mixing at any desired sampling rate
 - High performance, generally fast enough for real-time mixing at high sampling rates even without SSE

+## Future

+Possible future features include:

+- Automatic miniaudio integration, removing the need for a boilerplate callback function
+- Mechanism to allow more advanced layering, coordination, and timing of sounds
+- Proper 3D audio support, possibly with position interpolation and doppler

 ## Attribution

 You are not required to give attribution when using this library.
 If you want to give attribution anyway, either link to